pappicio/esphome4klipper/README.md

 GPIO4 to pilote relay module

-and 220V to power suppli and from its output 5v to esp32 GPIO: 5V and GND
+and 220V to power supply and from its output 5v to esp32 GPIO: 5V and GND

 flash esphome on ESP32 and copy/paste or add config files on klipper files, restart 3D printer and you're ON!